haqatak/mmgp/README.md

 - Ability to pin models to reserved RAM to accelerate transfers to VRAM
 - Async transfers to VRAM to avoid a pause when loading a new slice of a model
 - Automated on the fly quantization or ability to load pre quantized models
+- Pretrained Lora support with low RAM requirements
-- support for pytorch compilation on Linux and WSL (not supported so far on pure Windows).
+- Support for pytorch compilation on Linux and WSL (supported on pure Windows but requires a complex Triton Installation).
+-
 ## Installation
 First you need to install the module in your current project with:
 ```shell